michaelnisi/pushup/README.md

 In the first synopsis form, pushup uploads the content of the git-repo's latest commit.
 In the second synopsis form, a list of files is copied to S3; while in the third form, a directory and its entire subtree is copied.
 If you `pushup` without arguments, the current directory will be used.

-Pushup's CLI retrieves the AWS security credentials from its environment; thus, you have to export them:
+As `pushup` attempts to get the AWS security credentials from its environment, you may export them:

     export AWS_ACCESS_KEY_ID=256
     export AWS_SECRET_ACCESS_KEY=42
     export S3_BUCKET=kahuna
+    export S3_REGION=us-standard

 ## Library Usage